 Activity: You as Nature

 There is another, more fundamental reason why you (and everyone else) is worthy of forgiveness.
 Underneath all the conditioning and ideas about who you might be lies a living, breathing being – the same being that you were on the day that you were born.
 You are nature.
 In connecting with nature, I have found that I start to connect with this part of myself.
 In the same way that trees are exactly, unquestioningly as they were created – “imperfections” and all – so are we.
-I am not sure beings from any other species questions whether they should improve themselves – I have yet to find one.
+I am not sure beings from any other species thinks that they should improve themselves – I have yet to find one.
 Human beings seem to have this huge capacity to believe that we should be like someone else!

 So this activity involves focusing on your hands (you can choose any other part of your body too).
 Observing really closely your unique fingerprints, the way your fingers move, any lines or markings – all part of nature and determined by your DNA.
 This is just one small example of how you are uniquely perfect exactly as you are.
 However your hands are formed is exactly as they are meant to be.
 Try noticing all the things they can do without you even having to give it much thought.